 Matt attended the University of Virginia where he received his B.A. in

-as Design & Layout Editor of the
+& Layout Editor of the

 Columbia Journal of Law and Social Problems.